-The global aviation industry is facing financial losses, as carriers have been canceling frequent flights to China.
-An outbreak of the fatal Coronavirus (Covid-19) was first reported in the Chinese city of Wuhan in December 2019, and since then the infection has spread to other countries.
-This has to lead to big losses for big airlines with carriers like Vietnamese airlines losing over $430 million.
+The global aviation industry is facing financial losses, as carriers have been cancelling frequent flights to China.
+An outbreak of the fatal Coronavirus (Covid-19) was first reported in Wuhan’s Chinese city in December 2019, and since then, the infection has spread to other countries.
+This has to lead to big airlines’ big losses, with carriers like Vietnamese airlines losing over $430 million.
 The total financial damage is predicted to be worse than that of the 2003 SARS epidemic.

-Losses predicted from the cancellations of airlines because of the outbreak of coronavirus are predicted to surpass the SARS level, and China-headquartered airlines slashed at least 50% of all flights, says Eric Lin, an aviation analyst in Hong Kong with the investment bank UBS.
+Losses predicted from airlines’ cancellations because of the outbreak of coronavirus are predicted to surpass the SARS level.
+China-headquartered airlines slashed at least 50% of all flights, says Eric Lin, an aviation analyst in Hong Kong with the investment bank UBS.
 Lin also anticipates heavy industry losses in the first quarter of 2020.

-In a research note, Moody’s Investors Service said that losses this year could add up further if the virus spread more outside China.
-Lin stated that airlines would cope with losses by cutting costs, which would include non-paid leave for employees.
+In a research note, Moody’s Investors Service said that losses this year could further increase if the virus spread more outside China.
+Lin stated that airlines would cope with losses by cutting costs, including non-paid leave for employees.
 He also expects a V-shaped recovery from the coronavirus slump.
-Head of Asia at OAG, Mayur Patel stated that air services would quickly return after the virus had been contained and demand would rapidly follow.
+Head of Asia at OAG, Mayur Patel, stated that air services would quickly return after the virus had been contained and demand would rapidly follow.